-When was the last time you scheduled a roof inspection for a Rhode Island home?
+When was the last time you scheduled a roof inspection in Rhode Island for your home?
 If the answer is never, or if you can’t remember the last time a roofing contractor was on your home’s roof, it’s probably time to call a local roofing company!

 No matter the roof inspection Rhode Island costs, this work is an excellent investment in your home’s overall condition.
 A roof does more than cover the top of your home; roofs insulate interior spaces and help disperse the weight of a house, keeping it from shifting and settling.
-A roof in disrepair increases the risk of interior water leaks and resultant mold growth, allows for trapped heat and humidity in the home, and detracts from your property’s curb appeal!
+A roof in disrepair increases the risk of interior water leaks and resultant mold growth, allows for trapped heat and humidity in the home in Providence RI, and detracts from your property’s curb appeal!

-Before you go another day or, worse yet, another year without a roof inspection for a Rhode Island home, you might note some reasons why this is such a vital service even for newer roofs and those that appear to be in good repair.
+Before you go another day or, worse yet, another year without a roof inspection for a Rhode Island home by expert roofing contractors, you might note some reasons why this is such a vital service even for newer roofs and those that appear to be in good repair.
 You might also note some subtle signs of needed roof repairs or new roof installation for a Rhode Island home, so you know to schedule this work quickly and ensure your home is always in good condition.

-One material needing inspection regularly is flashing.
+One material needing roof inspection services regularly is flashing.
 Roof flashing refers to metal sheets installed between shingles and a chimney stack or dormer or other such obstructions.
-Flashing protects those trenches from water buildup and other damage while also encouraging water to run off the roof and into nearby gutters.
+Flashing installed by roofing contractors protects those trenches from water buildup and other damage while also encouraging water to run off the roof and into nearby gutters.

 Tears, holes, cracks, and other damage along flashing allows water to seep under shingles and tiles.
 Chimney stacks also absorb standing water, leading to softened and cracked brick.
 A Rhode Island roofing contractor inspects flashing thoroughly, recommending repairs or replacement as needed.